thruflo/ntorque/README.md

 ## Implementation

-Torque is a Python application comprising of a web application and one or more worker processes.
+nTorque is a Python application comprising of a web application and one or more worker processes.
 These use a [PostgreSQL][] database to persist tasks and a [Redis][] database as a notification channel.